kaushikjaincodes/Meet-Scheduler/README.md

-Sure!
-Here’s a sample README file for your decentralized meeting scheduler project based on smart contracts:

----

 # Decentralized Meeting Scheduler

 Decentralized Meeting Scheduler is a blockchain-based application designed to facilitate scheduling meetings in a secure, transparent, and tamper-proof manner using smart contracts.
 This project leverages the power of decentralization to ensure that meeting details are immutable and accessible only by authorized participants.